suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-use-before {#suit-parameter-use-before}

-An expiry date for the use of the manifest encoded as a POSIX timestamp; a positive integer.
+An expiry date for the use of the manifest encoded as the positive integer number of seconds since 1970-01-01.
 Implementations that use this parameter MUST use a 64-bit internal representation of the integer.

 #### suit-parameter-component-offset {#suit-parameter-component-offset}